-It is also worth noting the ways that complexity fits the judicial interest in "prestige," which generally means how they are perceived among lawyers and other legal elites.
-(Schauer 2000, pp.627-31; Jacobs 2007).
-Complex thinking and writing is held in high esteem by lawyers, legal academics, and other judges.
+It is also worth noting the ways that complexity fits the judicial interest in "prestige," which generally means how they are perceived among lawyers and other legal elites.60 Lawyers, legal academics, and other judges hold complex thinking and writing in high esteem.
 The more a judge is able to display a mastery of those skills the higher her concomitant prestige.
 This, in turn, raises the likelihood of judicial promotion, or other prestige-related benefits.

 Paul Campos has also noted that an instinct as innocuous as the instinct to get each case right results in crippling complexity.
-"The emphasis on getting it right, and the agonized struggle to define just what that might entail, produce a distinctive vision of law that is totalizing, relentless, and most oblivious to such crass considerations as time, money, and possible limits to the powers of human reason."
-(Campos 1998 p.
-20).
-Richard Epstein likewise noted the problem of seeking "perfect justice" in individual cases.
-(Epstein 1995).
+"The emphasis on getting it right, and the agonized struggle to define just what that might entail, produce a distinctive vision of law that is totalizing, relentless, and most oblivious to such crass considerations as time, money, and possible limits to the powers of human reason."61 Richard Epstein likewise noted the problem of seeking "perfect justice" in individual cases.62